Fryderyk Pautsch

-Fryderyk Pautsch (22 September 1877, Deliatyn - 1 July 1950, Kraków) was an Austrian-Polish painter; associated with the Young Poland movement.
+Fryderyk Pautsch (22 September 1877, Deliatyn - 1 July 1950, Kraków) was a Polish painter; associated with the Young Poland movement.

 Life and work

-In 1898, he began his studies in jurisprudence at the University of Lemberg (now the University of Lviv), followed by advanced legal studies at the Jagiellonian University in Krakau.
-For reasons unknown, he decided to pursue a career in art instead.
-Pursuant to this goal, he enrolled at the local Academy of Fine Arts.
-His instructors included Leon Wyczółkowski and Józef Unierzyski.
+In 1898, he began his studies in jurisprudence at the Franciscan College of the University of Lwów (now the University of Lviv), followed by advanced legal studies at the Jagiellonian University in Kraków.
+He decided to change direction and pursue a career in art instead.
+He enrolled at the Academy of Fine Arts where his instructors included Leon Wyczółkowski and Józef Unierzyski.